leesei/leesei.github.io/src/content/post/cyber-security.md

 [Getting started with the proxmark3 easy - DT Info - Dangerous Things Forum](https://forum.dangerousthings.com/t/getting-started-with-the-proxmark3-easy/9050)
 [RfidResearchGroup/proxmark3: Iceman Fork - Proxmark3](https://github.com/RfidResearchGroup/proxmark3)

+[Can you steal $10,000 from a locked iPhone? - YouTube](https://www.youtube.com/watch?v=PPJ6NJkmDAo) MitM and bits flipping to trick the phone and payment terminal, only works on iPhone's Transit Mode with Visa card which does not sign its message

 ## Binary Analysis/Malware Analysis/Reverse Engineering

 [[reverse-engineering]]